Noun | web ac·ces·si·bil·ity

 Web accessibility refers to the inclusive practice of removing barriers that prevent interaction with, or access to websites, by people with disabilities.
 When sites are correctly designed, developed and edited, all users have equal access to information and functionality.

 Real World Testing.
 Real World Results.

-Criterion’s approach to ADA, Section 508, and WCAG 2.0 web accessibility testing is unparalleled in the industry, because we test from a “real world” perspective by including expert auditors with disabilities.
+Criterion’s approach to ADA web compliance, Section 508, and WCAG 2.0 web accessibility testing is unparalleled in the industry, because we test from a “real world” perspective by including expert auditors with disabilities.
 Criterion believes if you want to know whether a website is accessible, you should ask people with disabilities.

 How Criterion Can Help

-“Criterion has demonstrated an industry-leading knowledge of ADA, WCAG and Section 508 compliance.
+“Criterion has demonstrated an industry-leading knowledge of ADA web compliance, WCAG and Section 508 compliance.
 Their online training courses helped our development and QA staff understand and implement long-term web accessibility practices, which will help us stay compliant.
 The changes we’ve implemented to date have allowed us to offer an online product that is better all around.”